Mediterranean Ground Beef and Rice

 Jump to Section

 This ground beef and rice recipe is like my Mediterranean version of rice and beans.
-It’s a staple recipe that I grew up having for dinner, and now I often make it for my family when I just can’t be creative in the kitchen and want something simple and hearty.
-My kids devour it so quickly and I love that it’s a well balanced nutritious meal.
+It’s a staple recipe that I grew up having for dinner, and now I often make it for my family when I just can’t be creative in the kitchen and want something simple.
+My kids devour it so quickly, and I love that it’s well-balanced.

 Happy Cooking!